Shivam-3921/Physics_Informed_Neural_Networks_for_solving_differential_equations/README.md

     - The network struggles to capture sharp changes
     - Training time increases
     - Approximation error is high unless the architecture is adjusted
+- Discrete-time PINN with RK4 successfully models 1D advection but requires careful tuning of time steps and network size for stability and accuracy.